node-scarlet/server/README.md

 # The Fastest API Module for Node
-Serve [HTTP Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages) in seconds with URL routing out of the box.
+Serve [HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages) in seconds with URL routing out of the box.

 ## Down to business
 The *almost* simplest possible example: